There is currently a number of debates raging… Is Full Frame, APS-C or M43 the best route for photography?

 Summary of Best Travel Full Frame Cameras

 Should you buy a Mirrorless or DSLR Full Frame camera for your travel photography?

-The advantages of DSLRs are that they are generally a little cheaper and because you’re using an optical viewfinder give better battery life.
+The advantages of DSLRs are that they are generally a little cheaper and because you’re using an optical viewfinder to give better battery life.

 While you may have to carry a couple of extra batteries for a Mirrorless Full Frame Camera, they are still much, much lighter.
 This will make all the difference to you if you’re a keen traveler.